 Yes!
 Any employee of the CCF can ask anyone who does not adhere to the requirements to leave the facility.

-For questions regarding observation procedures, contact Dr. Colleen Moss, University Liaison to the Center for Children and Families.
+For questions regarding observation procedures, contact Dr. Maureen Fitzpatrick, University Liaison to the Center for Children and Families.
 For questions regarding the center itself, contact Jody Taylor, the Director of the Center for Children and Families.